ortus-boxlang/boxlang-docs/language/components/functions.md

 }
 ```

-Apart from the name-value pairs of attributes the Boxlang language gives you, you can also add your own.
+Apart from the name-value pairs of attributes the BoxLang language gives you, you can also add your own.
 These are called function annotations or custom function metadata.
 They can be anything you like and they don't even have to have a value.
-The Boxlang engines then gives you the ability to read the metadata out of the functions via the `getMetadata()` or `getComponentMetadata()` functions.
+The BoxLang engines then gives you the ability to read the metadata out of the functions via the `getMetadata()` or `getComponentMetadata()` functions.

 * [https://cfdocs.org/getmetadata](https://cfdocs.org/getmetadata)
 * [https://cfdocs.org/getcomponentmetadata](https://cfdocs.org/getcomponentmetadata)